thanoschalkiotis/thanoschalkiotis.github.io/content/docs/data/data-introduction.md

 Data is more than just numbers and facts; it's the raw material that fuels artificial intelligence, powers statistical analyses, and informs economic models.
 The exponential growth in data generation and collection has transformed how we approach problems across various domains, from business and science to social issues and personal decision-making.
 In this section, we'll delve into the multifaceted nature of data:

-- Data Types and Structures: Understanding structured, semi-structured, and unstructured data, and how each type influences our analytical approaches.
+- Data Types and Structures: Examining the diverse forms and organizations of information, from rigidly defined to loosely organized, and how these variations impact our analytical approaches and tools.
 - Data Collection: Exploring various methods of data gathering, from traditional surveys to cutting-edge IoT sensors and web scraping techniques.
 - Data Management: Discussing database systems, data warehousing, and the challenges of storing and organizing vast amounts of information.
 - Data Quality and Preprocessing: Examining the crucial steps of data cleaning, normalization, and handling missing or inconsistent data.